3 huge benefits of a digital workforce platform

 Discover more about our award-winning and framework-approved Digital Workforce Technology

 ID Medical is proud to bring all NHS trusts an easy-to-use digital staffing platform that acts as a collaborative Roster System, Staff Bank and Agency Bank; creating an internal pool of compliant qualified staff that are available to fill staffing gaps.
-Our technology guarantees you a more engaging, efficient and flexible alternative to traditional models.
+Our workforce technology guarantees you a more engaging, efficient and flexible alternative to traditional models.